maximilionus/byedpictl/README.md

   restart the script

 status
-  see current status of the proxy server and socks5 tunnel
+  see current status of byedpi and socks5 proxy
 ```

 See the list of possible commands with `./bydpictl help`